hbr8218/pdfdocx/README.md

 └── uploads
     └── upload.txt
 ```

+## Bug Request
+If you find any bug, inform me at hbr8218@gmail.com

 ## To Do
 - Add options for users to select files from cloud storages like Goolge Drive, Microsoft onedrive, etc.
 - Deploy on AWS for production.